Glossary Of Terms And Services

 Petitions (Articulation) - See Articulation Petition.

 Petitions (Department-Initiated) - Requests for exception to specific degree requirements are generated in schools and departments.
-Most requests will be forwarded by the advisor to CAPP, via Academic Review, for review.
+Most requests will be forwarded by the advisor to CAPP, through the Petition Services Unit in the Registrar One-Stop Center (Trojan Hall 101).
 Some exceptions are made by the dean of the school and are recorded in the student exception process by the academic department.
 See Academic Review.

 Petitions (Registration-Related) - Requests for exceptions to published registration procedures and enrollment deadlines.
-Such requests are generated in the Academic Review and Retention Office and and reviewed by the Dean of Academic Records and Registrar.
-Requests denied by the dean are referred to a CAPP panel for review.
+Such requests are generated in the Petition Services Unit in the Registrar One-Stop Center (Trojan Hall 101) and reviewed by the university registrar.
+Requests denied by the registrar are referred to a faculty panel for review.
 Any request to change the official registration for a semester retroactively must be submitted within 24 months of the end of the semester in question.
 The 24-month period starts with the last day of final examinations for the semester in question.
 If appropriate, the time limit can be waived by the dean of the academic unit in which the student is seeking a degree.
 There is a $150 processing fee for all registration-related petitions, regardless of the outcome.
-See Academic Review, CAPP.

 Placement Examinations - See Examinations (Placement).

-Pre-Approval - Written permission from the Degree Progress department for eligible students to take course work outside of USC.
+Pre-Approval - Written permission from the Degree Progress Department for eligible students to take course work outside of USC.
 Even if there is an Articulation Agreement with the other college, pre-approval is necessary to ensure the student’s eligibility.
 Courses may be taken only in the summer.
 The Pre-Approval form can be obtained from the student’s academic advisor or from the Web.
-For more information, review the Transferring Course Work information or contact Degree Progress in the lobby of the Registration Building (REG) or at (213) 740-7070.
+For more information, review the Transferring Course Work information or contact Degree Progress in the lobby of Trojan Hall 101 or at (213) 740-7070.